Modelon Impact Terminology🔗

 Assimulo is a simulation package for solving ordinary differential equations.
 Further documentation.

-Parts of Modelica models that store additional information about a model.
+annotation).
 Any class, instance and equation may have an annotation.
 Examples of what is stored in form of annotations are documentation, icon, version number and model specific default solver settings.

 The order in which variables are solved.